BrandonAWong/canvas-discord-bot/README.rst

 Key Features
 -------------

-- Can be setup to support all Canvas courses
+- Can be setup to support any Canvas course.
-- Daily reminders at any time
+- Daily reminders at any time.
-- Commands to check upcoming assignments
+- Commands to check upcoming assignments.

 Setting up
 ----------